-Steering to Avoid a Crash
+Leaving the road: In some emergencies, you may have to drive off the road.
+It may be less risky than facing a collision with another vehicle.
 Most shoulders are strong enough to support the weight of a large vehicle and, therefore, offer an available escape route.
 Following are guidelines if you must leave the road:

-Avoid Braking - If possible, avoid using the brakes until your speed has dropped to about 20 mph.
-Then brake very gently to avoid skidding on a loose surface.

-Keep One Set of Wheels on Pavement if Possible - This helps to maintain control.

-Stay on the Shoulder - If the shoulder is clear, stay on it until your vehicle has come to a stop.
+- Avoid braking If possible, avoid using the brakes until your speed has dropped to about 20 mph.
+Then brake very gently to avoid skidding on a loose surface. - Keep one set of wheels on pavement if possible This helps to maintain control of the vehicle. - Stay on the shoulder If the shoulder is clear, stay on it until your vehicle has come to a complete stop.
 Signal and check your mirrors before pulling back onto the road.

-Returning to the Road - If you are forced to return to the road before you can stop, use the following procedures:
+Returning to the road: If you are forced to return to the road before you can stop, use the following procedures:

-- Hold the wheel tightly and turn sharply enough to get right back on the road safely.
+Hold the wheel tightly and turn sharply enough to get right back on the road safely.
 Do not try to edge gradually back on the road.
-If you do, your tires might grab unexpectedly and you could lose control. - When both front tires are on the paved surface, countersteer immediately.
+If you do, your tires might grab unexpectedly and you could lose control. • When both front tires are on the paved surface, countersteer immediately.
 The two turns should be made as a single "steer-countersteer" move.

-Stopping Quickly and Safely

-If somebody suddenly pulls out in front of you, your natural response is to hit the brakes.
+Stopping Quickly and Safely - If somebody suddenly pulls out in front of you, your natural response is to hit the brakes.
 This is a good response if there is enough distance to stop and you use the brakes correctly.
 You should brake in a way that will keep your vehicle in a straight line and allow you to turn if it becomes necessary.
 You can use the "controlled braking" or the "stab braking" methods.

-Controlled Braking - With this method, you apply the brakes as hard as you can without locking the wheels.
+Controlled braking: With this method, you apply the brakes as hard as you can without locking the wheels.
 Keep steering wheel movements very small while doing this.
 If you need to make a larger steering adjustment or if the wheels lock, release the brakes.
 Reapply the brakes as soon as you can.

-Stab Braking - Use only on vehicles without anti-lock brake systems.
+Stab braking: Use only on vehicles without anti-lock brake systems.

-- Apply your brakes all the way. - · Release brakes when wheels lock up. - As soon as the wheels start rolling, apply the brakes fully again.
-(It can take up to 1 second for the wheels to start rolling after you release the brakes.
-If you reapply the brakes before the wheels start rolling, the vehicle will not straighten out.)
+- · Apply your brakes all the way.

+- Release brakes when wheels lock up.

+- As soon as the wheels start rolling, apply the brakes fully again.
+(It can take up to 1 second for the wheels to start

+rolling after you release the brakes.
+If you reapply the brakes before the wheels start rolling, the vehicle will not

+straighten out.)

-Do Not Jam on the Brakes - Use only on vehicles without anti-lock brake systems.
+Do not jam on the brakes: Use only on vehicles without anti-lock brake systems.
 Emergency braking does not mean pushing down on the brake pedal as hard as you can.
 That will only keep the wheels locked up and cause a skid.
 If the wheels are skidding, you cannot control the vehicle.

-Note: If you drive a vehicle with anti-lock brakes, you should read and follow the directions for stopping quickly in the owner's manual.
+Note: If you drive a vehicle with anti-lock brakes, read and follow the directions for stopping quickly in the owner's manual.

-Brake Failure

-Brakes kept in good condition rarely fail.
-Most hydraulic brake failures occur for one of two reasons: (Air brakes are discussed in Section 5.)
+Brake Failure - Brakes kept in good condition rarely fail.
+Most hydraulic brake failures occur for one of two reasons: loss of hydraulic pressure or brake fade on long hills.
+(Air brakes are discussed in Section 5.)